Top 20 SaaS Testing Tools for 2026

 StackHawk

-It supports OpenAPI, GraphQL, and SOAP specs, which makes it effective for scanning RESTful as well as complex APIs.
+It supports OpenAPI, GraphQL, SOAP specs, gRPC, and LLM (AI) security testing, making it effective for scanning both RESTful and complex APIs.
 StackHawk emphasizes shift-left security, enabling teams to incorporate automated security testing into their workflows without requiring deep security expertise.
 Its alerting and collaboration features make it a good fit for agile and DevSecOps environments.
-Read: The Role of QA in DevSecOps.

 However, StackHawk is focused specifically on DAST and doesn’t provide static code analysis (SAST) or manual penetration testing capabilities.
 It also requires a running instance of the application to perform scans, which may limit its usefulness in early development stages or for legacy apps with complex deployment needs.